Cuboidal Dice and Gibbs Distributions: Extension to non-cuboidal dice

 \section{Extension to non-cuboidal dice}

 As shown so far, the Gibbs model fully describes the face-probabilities of tossed cuboids within the uncertainties of currently available experimental data.
 This motivates the idea that the Gibbs model could be extended to more complex dice geometries and inhomogeneous cuboids.
 A full investigation of this idea lies beyond the scope of this paper, but to provide an illustration the U-shaped die shown in Figure \ref{fig_ushape} is considered.
 Two experimental runs were performed with this die.
 In experiment I, the die was tossed $N=1,950$ times onto a hard surface; in experiment II it was dropped $N=150$ times onto a wool carpet.
 The measured frequencies of the different faces are listed in Table \ref{table_ushape}.
 Unlike the cuboid, the U-shaped die has no symmetry between the faces 3 and 4.
 However, the Gibbs model as given in Eq.~(\ref{Gib}) can still be applied using the heights $h_i$ of the center of gravity listed in Table \ref{table_ushape}.
-To calculate the corresponding energies $E_i$ the $h_i$ are normalized to the half-diagonal of 16.45~mm.
-The maximum likelihood method yields $\beta=5.11$ (experiment I) and $\beta=8.41$ (experiment II), respectively.
+To calculate the corresponding energies $E_i$ the $h_i$ are normalized to $h_0=0.5\,(volume)^{1/3}=9.08$~mm, where the volume is now taken as the smallest convex bounding volume\old{the half-diagonal of 16.45~mm}.
+The maximum likelihood method yields $\beta=2.77\old{5.11}$ (experiment I) and $\beta=4.59\old{8.41}$ (experiment II), respectively.
 The higher $\beta$ of the second experiment is clearly related to the wool carpet's softness, which tends to destabilize positions with a high center of gravity, thus making the probabilities more skewed towards the most stable positions.

 The probabilities of the Gibbs model are consistent with the data in terms of the $\chi^2$ test discussed in Section \ref{section_classical}, hence demonstrating that the Gibbs model extends to non-cuboidal dice.